 In the 19th Century, tattoos were used as a punishment.
-You would be ‘inked’ if you were a criminal so others would recognise you.
+You would be ‘inked’ if you were a criminal so others would recognize you.

 When the Western traders started visiting Japan, tattoos were seen as decorative and interesting.
-Many of the woodblock paintings were created during this time, to give high coloured full body illustration.
+Many of the woodblock paintings were created during this time, to give high colored full body illustration.

 Cholo art is traditionally West Coast Hispanic artwork.